rogblue-os/base/README.md

     - distrobox and gnome-tweaks
 - Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day
-- asusctl, supergfxclt and rog-control-center (asusctl-rog-gui) included
-- Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image
+- Everything else is stock (theme, wallpapers etc)

 ## Applications
 - All applications installed per user instead of system wide, similar to openSUSE MicroOS, they are not on the base image.
 Thanks for the inspiration Team Green!